Rescuers gather body parts after Italy glacier collapse

 Italy has blamed the collapse on climate change and fears more of the glacier could come crashing down have prevented access to much of the area where hikers, some roped together, are believed to be buried.

+Authorities had declared 14 people missing but revised that number down to five on Tuesday, after managing to trace some of those unaccounted for.

-Authorities have declared 14 missing but stressed the exact number of climbers at the scene when the avalanche hit was unknown.
+They had stressed from the start that the exact number of climbers at the scene when the avalanche hit was unknown.

 "Operations on the ground will only be carried out to recover any remains discovered by the drones, to ensure rescuers' safety," the Trentino Alpine Rescue Service said Tuesday.